-Cash and cash equivalents includes cash on hand, deposits with banks and liquid investments that are redeemable or with a maturity of less than 90 days.
+Cash and cash equivalents includes cash on hand, deposits with banks and liquid investments that are redeemable or with an original maturity date of 90 days or less.

 Cash and cash equivalents are classified as fair value through profit and loss.